QuietusPlus/Write-Menu/README.md

 ![AppxPackages](Examples/MultiSelect.gif)

+_NOTE: The last screengrab is missing some frames due to editing, which is why it seems to returns more packages than selected/checked..._

 ## Description

 Outputs a command-line menu which can be navigated using the keyboard.
 Automatically creates multiple pages if the entries cannot fit on screen.